khrome/rhetor/docs/naming.md

 So instead I have the option to use a namespace and bury it's visibility, or hit a thesaurus and use incorrect, not-quite-right words to further make words meaningless.
 So a thesaurus it is... but then you find all the words that anyone is familiar with are long taken for projects that have nothing at all to do with the word in question other than as some kind of inspirational symbol.

 So after writing this module as `story-teller`, which is wide open...
-I go to publish and get an error because there is a module I was unaware of, `story-teller`.
+I go to publish and get an error because there is a module I was unaware of, `storyteller`.

 So given that I have (rather annoyingly) been asked to give up some module names in the past, I figured asking them to enable that wouldn't be a big issue, given that I'm a new module and the other module has been inactive for 5 years.